12

 I kept staring, trying to chase the echo of recognition, but it stayed just out of reach.
 Like a name on the tip of my tongue, refusing to arrive.

-And then— he noticed me watching him.
+And then he noticed me watching him.

+A knowing smile touched his face.
 I knew that smile.
 Not from this moment, but from some forgotten corner of time.

 I offered the faintest smile back, more instinct than intent, and yet... it stirred something quiet, something old.
-Like the echo of a memory brushing against the edges of now.

-I let the feeling slip into the folds of my mind, saving it for later— to be remembered, to be made sense of.
+I let the feeling slip into the folds of my mind, saving it for later, to be remembered, to be made sense of.

 Because right now, the room pulled me back.